SeshadriRC/Devops-Concepts/DevOps-Fundamentals-Core-Tooling/Top-15-AWS-Services.md

 **CloudWatch:** An essential monitoring and observability service that tracks all actions within AWS, allowing for alerts and automated responses to events (12:56).

-**Lambda:** A serverless compute service used for executing short, event-driven actions, often in conjunction with CloudWatch, for tasks like encrypting unencrypted volumes (15:38). remember about if in case user created unencrypted volume then automatically it will get deleted and lambda will create encrypted volume
+**Lambda:** A serverless compute service used for executing short, event-driven actions, often in conjunction with CloudWatch, for tasks like encrypting unencrypted volumes (15:38). remember about if in case user created unencrypted volume then automatically it will get deleted and lambda will create encrypted volume.
+If RDS is unused for long time then RDS will get deleted automatically by Lambda

 **AWS Cloud Build Services (Code Pipeline, Code Build, Code Deploy):** These services enable Continuous Integration (CI) and Continuous Delivery (CD) on AWS.